 KidsVoice has been working to help our clients get the supports they need...

 KidsVoice represents more than a thousand students in 70 school districts in Allegheny County and beyond.
 We implemented a COVID-19 Learning Crisis Response that developed relationships with administrators and addressed our clients' most pressing needs.
 We have pursued remote learning plans to accommodate special education IEPs to every extent possible, made sure students had access to laptops and other technology for remote learning, stayed in close contact with high school seniors to make sure they had everything they needed to graduate on time, and pursued compensatory services that were not being implemented during school closures.

-This summer we are implementing a five-part plan to help close the gap: allocate increased staff to addressing educational needs, gather research to address disparities, share best practices with school districts and community partners, advocate aggressively on each client's behalf, and influence policy and spending to address the disparity.
+In Summer 2021, we implemented a five-part plan to help close the gap: allocate increased staff to addressing educational needs, gather research to address disparities, share best practices with school districts and community partners, advocate aggressively on each client's behalf, and influence policy and spending to address the disparity.

 ...because the pursuit of children's educational rights doesn't take a holiday.